 3. Ask for help if something doesn’t seem right.

-Families are scrambling to protect loved ones from torrents of too-good-to-be-true offers, manipulative voices over the phone, and random bills as the tempo of scams reaches a fever pitch.
+Families are scrambling to protect loved ones from torrents of too-good-to-be-true offers, manipulative voices over the phone, and random bills as the tempo of scams reach a fever pitch.
 Families shouldn’t neglect to tell loved ones to reach out if they feel worried about calls or correspondence they receive.

 Signs it’s a scam: